D. C. Douglas

-D. C. Douglas is an American actor and voice actor.
+D. C. Douglas is an American actor.
 He played Pa Kettle on Syfy's Z Nation and Zepht on Star Trek: Enterprise, and has appeared in several soap operas, including Days of Our Lives and The Young and the Restless.
 He voiced Albert Wesker in ten Resident Evil games, Legion in Mass Effect 2 and Mass Effect 3, and Yoshikage Kira in JoJo's Bizarre Adventure: Diamond Is Unbreakable (2016).

 Early life

 Douglas was born in Berkeley, California.
 His father worked in sales and his mother is an artist, writer, and spiritual advisor.
 His maternal grandparents were vaudeville performers.
-After the decline of Vaudeville his grandmother, Grace Hathaway, performed in burlesque and his grandfather, Joe Miller, became known in San Francisco for his talks at the Theosophy Lodge and weekly group walks through Golden Gate Park.
+After the decline of Vaudeville, his grandmother, Grace Hathaway, performed in burlesque and his grandfather, Joe Miller, became known in San Francisco for his talks at the Theosophy Lodge and weekly group walks through Golden Gate Park.

 His parents divorced when he was five and Douglas was primarily raised by his mother in the San Francisco Bay Area from the 1970s to early 1980s.
 At age seven, he decided to become an actor after watching an episode of Hollywood and the Stars.
 He performed in community theatre in San Jose and Walnut Creek, and after getting his GED his Ygnacio Valley High School drama teacher encouraged him to pursue his acting dream.

 At sixteen, Douglas traveled alone to New York to audition for Royal Academy of Dramatic Art -- the only US held auditions that year -- but was not accepted.
 Though his back-up plan was to live in New York, his visit dissuaded him from that idea.
 Instead, he moved to Los Angeles in 1985.